 Children's Church: When the church was able to meet again, at first we continued with children's slots and provided packs of activities for children to do during services.
 Children's Church started up again in September but only met a few times as there were a number of special services e.g. Remembrance Sunday and Harvest Festival, on what would have been children's church Sundays.
 We have a wide age range (from 3-11) but the children all mix well and between us, Julie and I are able to provide something suitable for them all.
 As Julie and I are the only leaders for Children's Church it has been difficult if one of us was ill or away.
 However, we have recently recruited Alice Kenyon to the team so this should help to resolve that problem, and as she is an early years specialist we will greatly benefit from her expertise.
-We have also been trying to encourage some of our teenagers to help out and we are delighted that Carys and Ellie have agreed to do this.
-At Christmas, Ellie and Andy Wells did a brilliant job of arranging the nativity for us.
+We have also been trying to encourage some of our teenagers to help out and we are delighted that Carys and Ellie have through age and fragility now don't feel confident to mix socially with others.
+To address this we continue to keep in touch with pastoral visits, where appropriate, by telephone and cards and by delivering to those residents we have permission to be in touch with.
+We deliver the weekly All Saints notices as well as notification of all up-and-coming Dray Court services.
+It was encouraging to see more people at the Dray Court Carol service and that residents, with support and encouragement, were able to take part in the service.